Applying for Admission

 - What are the average GRE scores obtained by those who were admitted to the MA Statistics program?

-Admissions is based on all aspects of the application, not just GRE scores.
-While there is no minimum requirement for the GRE, admitted applicants generally score in the high percentiles especially on the quantitative section of the exam.
-The following are the average scores of those admitted last year:
+The GRE is NOT required and will NOT be accepted for Fall 2023 admissions.
+While there was no minimum requirement for the GRE, admitted applicants generally score in the high percentiles especially on the quantitative section of the exam.
+The following are the average scores of those admitted in Fall 2021 in which the GRE was optional and not all applicants who were admitted submitted GRE scores:

 - What is the Department's code to have official GRE scores sent?